Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.1.5-1.png)

-Regarding whether parents live separately or not, it does not have impact on students grades.
+Whether or not parents live separately,it does not have impact on students grades.

 ``` r
 student_por %>%